curityio/dynamic-user-routing/README.md

 - export PGPASSWORD=Password1 && psql -p 5432 -d idsvr -U postgres
 - select * from accounts;

-## Identity Server Settings
+## System Settings

-- Under Token Service / Token Issuers select 'Use Wrapped Opaque Tokens'
-- System / Zones is assigned a fixed value of either EU or US
+- System / Zones is assigned a fixed value of either eu or us

+## Authentication Settings

-- A custom claim of Zone has been added and assigned the value EU or US
+- A custom claim of Zone has been added and assigned the value eu or us
 - The Zone claim is included in the openid scope
 - The Claims Mapper adds the Zone claim to wrapper tokens

+## Token Settings

+- Under Token Service / Token Issuers select 'Use Wrapped Opaque Tokens'